 - Exhibitions and Display Intern, Birmingham Museum and Art Gallery (working on Dippy on Tour, Natural History Museum Partnership, Coming Out, Arts Council Collection Partnership and The Past is Now, Changemakers).

 Gallery Assistant, Attenborough Arts Centre (Arts Council Collection touring exhibition ‘Ryan Gander: Night in the Museum’).

-- PGCERT Fine Art dissertation, University of Wolverhampton- The role of institutional critique in the Neo Avant-Garde, and the function of the museum/gallery as an ‘art object’.
+- PGCERT Fine Art, University of Wolverhampton- The role of institutional critique in the Neo Avant-Garde, and the function of the museum/gallery as an ‘art object’.

 - Exhibitions volunteer, New Art Gallery Walsall (exhibitions include The Humble Vessel, Land, Sea and Air, Eva Rothschild ‘Alternative to Power’ and Idris Khan ‘A World Within’).

-- BA Hons Fine Art dissertation, University of Wolverhampton- an investigation into contemporary painting practice that works beyond the boundaries of the frame.
+- BA Hons Fine Art, University of Wolverhampton- an investigation into contemporary painting practice that works beyond the boundaries of the frame.

 Other Research Interests:

 - studio culture